 This conversation reminded me of the difficulty in keeping track of where design information is.
 In the C-C-2017 Wood Construction Connectors catalog, we have added this material on pages 62-63.
 Which should make it easier to find.
 I thought I should update this blog post to correct the links to this information.

 During the good old days, anchor bolts had one capacity and concrete wasn’t cracked.
-ACI 318 stipulates reduced capacities in many situations, different design loads for seismic or wind, and reductions for cracked concrete.
+ACI 318 Appendix D gives us reduced capacities in many situations, different design loads for seismic or wind and reductions for cracked concrete.
 These changes have combined to make anchor bolt design more challenging than it was under the 1997 Uniform Building Code.

-Once you have determined your uplift requirements and selected a post size and holdown, it’s necessary to specify an anchor to the foundation.
-To help designers select an anchor that works for a given holdown, we have created different tables that provide anchorage solutions for Simpson Strong-Tie holdowns.
+Once you have determined your uplift requirements and selected a post size and holdown, it is necessary to provide an anchor to the foundation.
+To help Designers select an anchor that works for a given holdown, we have created different tables that provide anchorage solutions for Simpson Strong-Tie holdowns.

-Two tables on pages 62-63 in the Wood Construction Connectors catalog summarize holdown anchorage solutions.
+There is one Engineering letter that addresses slab-on-grade foundations and another version that covers stemwall foundations.
 The tables are separated by wood species (DF/SP and SPF/HF) to give the most economical anchor design for each post material.
-The preferred anchor solutions are SSTB or SB anchors, as these proprietary anchor bolts are tested and will require the smallest amount of concrete.
-When SSTB or SB anchors do not have adequate capacity, we have tabulated solutions for the PAB anchors, which are preassembled anchors that are calculated in accordance with ACI 318 Chapter 17.
+The preferred anchor solutions are SSTB or SB anchors, as these proprietary anchor bolts are tested and will require the least amount of concrete.
+When SSTB or SB anchors do not have adequate capacity, we have tabulated solutions for the PAB anchors, which are pre-assembled anchors that are calculated in accordance with ACI 318 Appendix D.

-The revised footing solutions for the heavier holdowns require less excavation and less concrete than the previous Appendix D calculated solutions, achieving desired loads while reducing costs on the installation.
+The revised footing solutions for the heavier holdowns require less excavation and less concrete than the previous Appendix D calculated solutions, reducing costs on the installation.